 After a few years I had learned some hard lessons greatly improving myself as a trainer.
 I started to only take clients That had similar interests (Anime, video games, super heroes, Etc.) as far as things we both liked which made the training experience that much more enjoyable for my clients.
 I knew my limits as a trainer, and would begin to refer clients out to people I knew were far more suited for their goals.
 Over the years I would continue to grow my knowledge base until the only people I referred out was people looking to do body building shows or train for baseball.
 Regardless who I was training I realized the results of clients were only as good as the experience they had with me.
 With this in mind I sat out to culture an environment that would be comfortable for those I trained which was the start to what would become Other World Iron.

 During this process I would begin a Youtube channel which would help me help others by educating people of personal trainer scams, and supplement company bullshit.
 This channel would slowly grow into a website, which would eventually grow into something much more... a way for me to help more people then I would have ever imagined.

 All this now brings us here.
-A website and soon to be physical location that embraces all things geek while being real about fitness goals.
-Your health is important and everything you're passionate about in life is an other opportunity to help fuel you towards your goals.
-Their is motivation to be found in all things and I want to help you find that motivation and use it to externally motivate you until we can internalize it and make you unstoppable when it comes to your goals.
-It will take hard work and forming new habits, and well some days its going to really suck until we get that motivate train moving smoothly.
-I can promise you anything worth have is worth the time, but hopefully I can help you pass that time faster by taking those rough moments and making them more enjoyable
+A website and soon to be physical location that embraces all things geek while being real about your fitness goals.
+Your health is important, and everything you're passionate about in life is an other opportunity to help fuel you towards your goals.
+There is motivation to be found in all things, and I want to help you find that motivation, and use it to externally motivate you until we can internalize it, and make you unstoppable when it comes to your goals.
+It will take hard work, and forming new habits, and well some days its going to really suck until we get that motivation train moving smoothly.
+I can promise you anything worth having is worth the time it takes to get it, but hopefully I can help you pass that time faster by taking those rough moments, and making them more enjoyable.